signaldatascience/R-curriculum/src/week4/day4/clustering.md

 Continuing with the Old Faithful dataset, we would like to be able to fit *both* the waiting times and the eruption time to a mixture of *multivariate* models.

 * Look at a scatterplot of waiting time against eruption time.
 How many clusters do there seem to be in the data?

+For fitting a mixture of *multivariate normal distributions* specifically, the [`mclust` package](http://www.stat.washington.edu/mclust/) is *extremely* useful.

+* Load the `mclust` library and run `Mclust()` on the scaled Old Faithful data.
+(Pay attention to the capitalization!)
+Run `plot()` on the output, view the associated graphs, and interpret the results.

+The `Mclust()` function (1) chose initialization parameters for fitting a mixture of Gaussians by using hierarchical clustering, (2) ran the EM algorithm to fit a mixture of $k$ Gaussians for $1 <= k <= 9$, calculates a metric of model quality for each one called the BIC,[^bic] and (4) picks the best value of $k$!
+Very convenient.

+[^bic]: Bayesian Information Criterion of Schwarz (1978).

+Although we previously saw that it was difficult visualizing the results of higher-dimensional clustering, it is even *more* difficult for mixture models.

+* Run `Mclust()` on the scaled protein consumption dataset and view the resulting plots.
+Interpret the results (to the best of your ability).

 Closing notes
 =============